nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Ministry of Education (MOE) Teachers who:
 * Teaches 3 to 5 classes a year
 * Manages about 60 to 100 students with varying needs
+* Is required to identify students who need additional academic assistance and contact their parents if necessary
 * Finds paperwork time-consuming and messy
-* Finds it difficult to keep track of the academic progress of each individual student
+* Manually keeps track of the academic progress of each individual student
+* Manually identifies students who are performing poorly academically and finds it inefficient
+* Find Excel spreadsheet complex and difficult to use
 * Prefers typing to mouse interactions
 * Types fast and is reasonably comfortable using CLI apps